 The following parameters are applicable only to EVS Primary and AMR-WB IO modes:

-evs-mode-switch: as defined in Annex A of [3]
+evs-mode-switch: as defined in Annex A of [3].
+If ivas-mode-switch is 0 or not present, evs-mode-switch should not be present and shall be ignored.

+hf-only: as specified in Annex A of [3] except that the default and only allowed value of hf-only shall be 1 in this payload format.
+As the only allowed value for this parameter is 1 it is not required to include this parameter.

-hf-only: If present, shall be set to 1.
-For EVS only the Header-Full format without zero padding for size collision avoidance shall be used, i.e. there is no support for the compact format as specified in Annex A of [3] in the payload format described in this document.
+NOTE: There is no compact format support in this payload format, contrary to the EVS payload format in Annex A of [3] that enables the compact format by default.

 ch-send: Shall not be present.
 The EVS modes in this payload format shall be mono-only